 Jump to section

-In the midst of the Great Resignation, employers can no longer ignore the importance of mental health in the workplace.
-Many employees are leaving companies due to burnout and a lack of mental health awareness, resources, and support.
+Employers can no longer ignore the importance of mental health in the workplace, as employees continue to leave companies due to burnout and a lack of mental health awareness, resources, and support.

 Knowing how to begin this monumental task may feel challenging.
 By starting small, and prioritizing a mentally healthy HR department first, you can create the ripple effects that ultimately lead to a mentally healthier workplace for all.